Optional configurations for simulations

 Acceptance criteria (no-code simulations only)

-Gatling Enterprise allows you to define acceptance criteria for your simulations.
+Gatling Enterprise Edition allows you to define acceptance criteria for your simulations.
 This includes specifying thresholds for key performance indicators (KPIs) such as response time, throughput, and error rate.
 By setting clear acceptance criteria, you can ensure that your application meets the desired performance standards before it is deployed.
 For test-as-code simulations, these criteria can be defined in the simulation code itself, while for no-code simulations, they can be configured through the user interface.

 Edit this page on GitHub